yoctoyotta1024/CLEO/docs/source/intro/monoids.rst

 member of each monoid by making a structure which satisfies the C++ concepts for that monoid but which does nothing (rule(3)).

-We then use these monoids to ensure a templated type does certain things (e.g. microphysics or observing) and can be combined with other types that also do those things.
-In this way, we can create a type, satisfying a given concept, from the combination of several types which also satisfy that concept.
+We then use our monoids to ensure a templated type does certain things (e.g. microphysics or observing) and can be combined with other types that also do those things.
+In this way, we can create a type, satisfying a given concept, from the combination of several types which also satisfy that concept and we can use it throughout the code by instantiaing a template upon compilation.
 For example, a microphysical process of type ‘CC’ could be created from the combination of the ‘Cond’ and ‘Colls’ types which are microphysical processes themselves.
+Upon compilation, a templated type 'Z' can then be instantiated with 'CC', or 'Cond', or 'Colls' (or any other member of the microphysics monoid) depending on what we want to model.

 A Good Analogy
 --------------